advatarsystems/ipfs-on-ios/README.md

 This project contains 3 components - the Makefile, the ipfsios project (for XCode), and - after the first 'make' - a local copy of the goios toolchain, configured for use on iOS.

 As currently configured (see gosources/main.go), the XCode project will build the onboard gosources/main.go module successfully, and link it with a "Stock standard" XCode ViewController project to illustrate interaction between Go and C/Objective-C compiled code.
-This is working
+This is working fine to demonstrate Go/Objective-C/XCode plumbing is in place and working.
+However, once more modules are exposed, limitations in the toolchain support for iOS are readily visible.

 All pull-requests welcome.